 A 2017 European Parliament published resolution deplores the fact that currently no EU standards for training and certification exist; acknowledges that future trends in cybercrime require an increasing level of expertise from practitioners; welcomes the fact that existing initiatives such as ECTEG, the Training of Trainers (TOT) Project and the training activities under the EU Policy Cycle framework are already paving the way towards addressing the expertise gap at EU level.

 Nowadays, the Global Cybercrime Certification Project funded by ECTEG provides an opportunity to implement the work done in the TOT Project, creating an international certification framework based on the Training Competency Framework for Cybercrime (TCF) to enable Law Enforcement Agents and Judicial Authorities to develop their knowledge and skills and to enhance confidence within the criminal justice system of their jurisdiction, as well as international investigations.

-The two main objectives of this project are to seek sustainability of this certification system as well as to deploy different certification pilots for LEAS and Judicial Authorities.
+The three main objectives of this project are to seek sustainability of this certification system, to develop certification requirements for the roles of “Head of Cybercrime Unit”, “Online Investigator”, “Digital Forensic Examiner” and “Judicial Authorities dealing with Cybercrime Investigations”, as well as to deliver pilots for the target LEAs and Judicial Authorities.

 - Pilots sessions, organised for attendees from all EU countries: